Ronnie76er/ronalleva/_posts/2012-04-25-jacoco-and-play.md

 ---
 *QUICKLINK: I don't care about your stupid life story, just [show me how to make it work](#shutup)*

 We've been using the [Play](http://www.playframework.org/) framework lately at [KonciergeMD](http://konciergemd.com) to build our application.
 One thing that's always good to have on your application is good test coverage, and there's no shortage of tools to measure that.
-OR IS THERE?

 To get the reports on code coverage, we decided to give [JaCoCo](http://www.eclemma.org/jacoco/) a shot, and specifically try to use the [sbt-jacoco plugin](https://bitbucket.org/jmhofer/jacoco4sbt/wiki/Home) to do it.